 - Papers and Posters

-In 2018 we will have two categories of posters: research poster and an early investigator poster.
+We have two categories of posters: research poster and an early investigator poster.
 The research poster is our traditional category and can be submitted by anyone.
 The early investigator poster is geared towards medical students, students in other health care programs, psychiatry residents and early career psychiatrists (years 1-3), one of whom must be the presenter.

 - Workshops and Symposia